clearlinux/clear-linux-documentation/source/clear-linux/tutorials/flatpak/flatpak.rst

 Install Flatpak on your host system
 ===================================

-Flatpak is included as part of the bundle `os-utils-gui`.
+Flatpak is included as part of the bundle `desktop`.
 To install the application, log in to your user account and enter the following command:

 .. code-block:: console

-   $ sudo swupd bundle-add os-utils-gui
+   $ sudo swupd bundle-add desktop

 Install and run the LibreOffice Flatpak image